Letters-B-L-O-G-on-little-wooden-dice-beside-pad-of-green-paper

 The higher the authority of your website, the better your ranking potential and the greater your website’s chances of climbing up Google’s results pages.

-You can use your blog to show you have your finger on the pulse.
-Creating content will allow you to jump on the latest trends and talk about current issues, events and happenings in your industry.
+Your blog will allow you to jump on the latest trends and talk about current issues, events and changes in your industry.
+This will show potential customers and collaborators you have your finger on the pulse and move with the times.

 • Latest styles and trends